A gerbe-like construction in gauge theory: Appendix: Irreducible Clifford representations on quaternionic vector space

 This section is preparatory for \cref{sec8:deform ssho}.
-We present two constructions of the irreducible Clifford representation on a quaternionic vector space and show that there is a canonical isomorphism between them.
+We present two constructions of the irreducible Clifford representations on a quaternionic vector space and show that there is a canonical isomorphism between them.

-Let $V_\HB$ be a quaternionic vector space with a $Pin(2)$-invariant Riemannian metric.
-The representation we consider is a representation of $Cl(V_\HB^- \oplus V_\HB)$, where $V_\HB^-$ is the same quaternionic vector space as $V_\HB$, but with the metric multiplied by $-1$ (i.e., it is negative definite).
+Let $V_\HB$ be a quaternionic vector space with a $Pin(2)$-invariant metric.
+The representation we consider is that of $Cl(V_\HB^- \oplus V_\HB)$, where $V_\HB^-$ is the same quaternionic vector space as $V_\HB$, but with the metric multiplied by $-1$ (i.e., it is negative definite).

 The goal of this section is to describe the representation of $Cl(V_\HB^- \oplus V_\HB)$ in two ways, taking into account the action of $j$ on $V_\HB$.
-The first construction uses the complex exterior algebra of $V_\HB$ twice.
+The first construction uses the complex exterior algebra of $V_\HB$.
 The second construction uses the real exterior algebra of $V_\HB$.

-First, we describe the representation of $Cl(V_\HB \oplus V_\HB^-)$ using two copies of the complex exterior algebra of $V_\HB$.
+First, we describe the representation of $Cl(V_\HB^- \oplus V_\HB)$ using two copies of the complex exterior algebra of $V_\HB$.
 Let

 We define

 by